Chapter 4:

 My bag hit the ground.
 Where the living room wall should have been was now just empty space, debris scattered across the street below.
 A massive door hung in mid-air next to the building, its edges crackling with that weird energy all Daimen had.
 The thing must have swung open like a wrecking ball, taking half our apartment with it.

-And there, perched on the door's threshold like some grotesque gargoyle, was a kaiju.
+And there, perched on the door like some gargoyle, was a kaiju.
 Fifteen stories of armored scales and spiny protrusions lined its back.
-Steam billowed from a cracked furnace embedded in its chest, dim orange light pulsing weakly inside like dying embers.
+Steam billowed from a cracked furnace embedded in its chest, dim orange light pulsing weakly inside.
 Its massive head swung low, eyes glowing just as faint as its chest.

 Oh shit.
 Gran Gran.